 35.3.3.2 Link ID

-A link ID is an integer value between 0 and 14 that identifies an AP affiliated with the AP MLD based on that AP’s BSSID.
+A link ID is an integer value between 0 and 14 that identifies an AP affiliated with the AP MLD based on that AP’s BSSID. (#19206)The link IDs that identify APs affiliated with an AP MLD shall starts from 0 and increase sequentially.
 Since the BSSID of each affiliated AP is different (see 35.3.2 (Multi-link device addressing)), an AP affiliated with an AP MLD shall not have the same link ID as another AP affiliated with the same AP MLD.
 The link ID associated with a specific BSSID shall not change for the lifetime of the BSS that is set up on the link associated with the link ID nor for the lifetime of any BSS of the other AP(s) affiliated with the same AP MLD.

+NOTE - It is possible to have a gap in link ID sequence as a consequence of an affiliated AP being removed (by following the procedures in 35.3.6).
+When an AP MLD adds an affiliated AP (by following the procedures in 35.3.6), it assigns the lowest available link ID value. (#19206)